microsoft/atlas-design/contribution-guidelines-engineering.md

 ## When updating existing Scss

 - try using [`npm link`](https://docs.npmjs.com/cli/v7/commands/npm-link) to view the impact on existing systems that import Atlas.

+## Enable the Changeset bot with a fine-grain PAT

+The changeset bot needs some permissions in order to access our repo to help us with releases.
+If the release action begins to fail, it may be due to an expired token.

+1. In Github, go to your settings
+1. Go to Developer Settings
+1. Select Personal Access Tokens, and Fine-grained tokens
+1. Note!
+You can just click "Regenerate token" if you have an existing one already.
+1. Name the token something like "changeset-bot-token-[createdate]", where [createdate] follows the following format: "12-31-2023" as represents the date you made this token.
+1. Changesets requires the following permissions:
+   - Read access to actions variables, metadata, and secrets
+   - Read and Write access to actions, code, discussions, and pull requests
+1. Select a date for its expiration.
+1. Submit form.
+1. Copy value of token.
+It will looks something like `github_pat_*********************************`
+1. Got to Atlas settings, Secrets, Actions.
+1. Edit value of "RELEASE_GITHUB" with value of created token.
+1. Save.